 There are many ways to wrap Christmas presents – from minimalist to bright and bold.
-I’m going to show you 3 of my favourite and simple ways to wrap a Christmas gift.
-I’ll show you easy and simple ways to add a touch of creativity to your wrapping.
-Plus the presents will look amazing sitting under a Christmas tree.
+I’m going to show you 3 of my favourite and simple ways to wrap a beautifully simple gift.
+Plus easy ways to add a touch of creativity to your wrapping including seasonal foliage.
+Your presents will look amazing sitting under a Christmas tree!

 I’ve used brown paper to wrap my presents for the last I don’t know how many years and I still really like it.
 To me, this is the old fashioned and traditional way.
 But I guess with a twist as I normally add foliage or a personalized gift tag.